scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

+1. Validate the request:
+   - The source of the path segment MUST be this core AS.
+   - The request MUST either be;
+     - for a core segment to a core AS in this ISD or another ISD, or;
+     - for a down segment to an AS in this ISD.
+2. If the destination is a core or wildcard address, then load matching core segments from the path database and return.
+3. Otherwise, load the matching down segments from the path database and return.

+[](#app-c) shows by means of an illustration how the lookup of path segments in SCION works.

 # Security Considerations

 As described previously, the goal of SCION’s beaconing process in the control plane is to securely discover and disseminate paths between any two ASes.
 This section describes security considerations for SCION's control plane, that focuses on *inter*-domain routing.
 SCION does not provide intra-domain routing, nor does it provide end-to-end payload encryption.
 These topics lie therefore outside the scope of this section.